-This privilege as to "any speech or debate" applies generally to "things \$93.
-Scope of the privilege. \$00 p also II, 1655 and §§ 301-302, infra, for provisions in Jefferson's Manual on the privilege; and Deschler, ch.
+This privilege as to "any speech or debate" applies generally to "things done in a session of the House by one of its Members in relation to the business before it."
+Kilbourn v.
+Thompson, 103 U.S. 168 (1880), cited at III, 2675.
+See also II, 1655 and §§ 301, 302, infra, for provisions in Jefferson's Manual on the privilege; and Deschler, ch.
 7. The clause precludes judicial inquiry into the motivation, preparation, or content of a Member's speech on the floor and prevents such a speech from being made the basis for a criminal conspiracy charge against the Member.
 United States v.
 Johnson, 383 U.S. 169 (1966).
 The Supreme Court held in United States v.
 Helstoski, 442 U.S. 447 (1979), that under the Speech or Debate Clause, neither evidence of nor references to legislative acts of a Member of Congress may be introduced by the Government in a prosecution under the official bribery statute.
 But the Supreme Court has limited the scope of legislative activity that is protected under the clause by upholding grand jury inquiry into the possession and nonlegislative use of classified documents by a Member.
 Gravel v.
 United States, 408 U.S. 606 (1972).
-The Court has also sustained the validity of an indictment of a Member for accepting an illegal bribe to perform legislative acts where the prosecution established a prima facie case without relying on the Member's constitutionally-protected legislative speech.
+The Court has also sustained the validity of an indictment of a Member for accepting an illegal bribe to perform legislative acts in which the prosecution established a prima facie case without relying on the Member's constitutionally-protected legislative speech.
 United States v.
 Brewster, 408 U.S. 501 (1972).
-Nor does the clause protect transmittal of allegedly defamatory material issued in press releases and newsletters by a Senator, as neither was essential to the deliberative process of the Senate.
+Nor does the clause protect transmittal of allegedly defamatory material issued in press releases and newsletters by a Senator, because neither was essential to the deliberative process of the Senate.
 Hutchinson v.
 Proxmire, 443 U.S. 111 (1979).
 A complaint against an officer of the House relating to the dismissal of an official reporter of debates has been held nonjusticiable on the basis that her duties were directly related to the due functioning of the legislative process.
 Browning v.
 Clerk, 789 F.2d 923 (D.C.
 Cir.
 1986), cert. den.
 479 U.S. 996 (1986).
-For a discussion of waivers of the Speech and Debate clause, see § 301, infra.
+For a discussion of waivers of the Speech or Debate clause, see § 301, infra.

 Legislative employees acting under orders of the House are not necessarily protected under the clause from judicial inquiry into the constitutionality of their actions.
 Kilbourn v.
 Thompson, 103 U.S. 165 (1880); Dombrowski v.
 Eastland, 387 U.S. 82 (1967); Powell v.
 McCormack, 395 U.S. 486 (1969).
 But see Gravel v.
-United States, 408 U.S. 606 (1972), where the Supreme Court held that the aide of a Senator was protected under the clause when performing legislative acts that would have been protected under the clause if performed by the Senator himself.
-There is no distinction between the Members of a Senate subcommittee and its chief counsel insofar as complete immunity under the Speech and Debate

-Clause is provided for the issuance of a subpoena pursuant to legitimate legislative inquiry.
+United States, 408 U.S. 606 (1972), in which the Supreme Court held that the aide of a Senator was protected under the clause when performing legislative acts that would have been protected under the clause if performed by the Senator himself.
+There is no distinction between the members of a Senate subcommittee and its chief counsel insofar as complete immunity under the Speech or Debate Clause is provided for the issuance of a subpoena pursuant to legitimate legislative inquiry.
 Eastland v.
 U.S. Servicemen's Fund, 421 U.S. 491 (1975).
 See also Doe v.
 McMillan, 412 U.S. 306 (1973) (relating to the dissemination of a congressional report) for the immunity under this clause of Members of the House and their staffs, and for the common-law immunity of the Public Printer and Superintendent of Documents.